cammiw4628/sep10-freedom-project/blog/entry03.md

 ## Engineering Design Process
 Currently, I am on **step three** of _Engineering Design Process_, where I am coming up with different solutions or requirements for my topic of psychology.
 ## Skills
-I have developed some skills that can help with my topic of psychology.
-One skill is organization for all of my research I found and wrote down on my SEP10 notes.
+One skill I developed was **organization** for all of my research I found and wrote down on my SEP10 notes.
+Organization for my freedom project notes made it much easier to put everything together to the main points of my topic.
+These skills improved as I was sorting all my apps and gadgets to different categories such as the frequency use of each app and gadget.
+Another skill I developed is **communication** because I needed an improvement on my inventions I created for what I wanted to create for the future of psychology.
+Communication through _Slack_ was helpful to me because my peers gave me feedback for what I can add, in order to improve my ideas further.
 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)